mertkaracamm/spring_bookstock_api/README.md

   - ### HerOku : https://spring-bookstore-heroku.herokuapp.com
   - ### Swagger: https://app.swaggerhub.com/apis-docs/mertkaracamm/Online_BookStore_Application_WebApi/1.0.0

+Updates:
- **Postman json and postman screenshots are also added to the repo.
+  - Postman json and postman screenshots are also added to the repo.
- **ER Digram is added to the repo
+  - ER Digram is added to the repo

 Used Tehnologies: